SGM Herbert A. Friedman (Ret.)

 , 19 November 1966 to provide advice and support in IV Corps.
 The top picture is a standard PBR.
 The same picture appears on poster 1763.
 The boat at lower left is probably a Command Control Boat (CCB).
 The boat at lower right is unidentified but may be a Landing Craft Personnel or Higgins Boat.
 As the war neared its end, the Vietnam United Statesturned over most of its small boats to .
 It shows the Vietnam flag and the hull number GC 407.
 Some of the text is: Republicof Vietnam

-TO THOSE FRIENDS WHO ARE STILL WITH THE VIET CONG
+TO THOSE FRIENDS WHO ARE STILL IN THE VIET CONG RANKS

 The patrolling water-craft on the

 Giving the Viet Cong cadres more chances to escape